Epiforge/Extensions/Epiforge.Extensions.Benchmarking/Baselines/2026-08-29-initialization-lock.md

 `ConstructAndDisposeWithoutFanOut` moved from 2,463.39 μs to 2,216.08 μs **with no change to the code between the two runs**.
 That is an eleven percent swing on an idle row, and the allocation anomaly in the first run — 3,681.28 KB against 3,680.03, with gen 0 at 195.3125 rather than 187.5 — vanished with it.

+That reading was diagnosed at the time as a property of the benchmark.
+A later measurement showed it is not, and the correction is recorded in the section below; the withdrawals that follow still stand, because they rest on single-launch measurements regardless of what the row is capable of when pooled.

-That row therefore cannot support a timing claim below roughly ten percent, and two earlier claims in this series rest partly on it:
+Two earlier claims in this series rest partly on this row:

 - The plain disposal document reads −11.9% on this row.
 That figure is at the edge of the noise, but the twelve percent conclusion there does not depend on it alone: `CreateAndDispose` at zero existing expressions independently gave −12.4% on a much tighter row.
 - The deferral latch document reads −5.6% on this row for the read guard. **That figure should not be relied upon.** The conclusion it accompanied does not depend on it either; the read guard's evidence is `ChangeTheSharedValue` at −20.0%, a row whose standard deviation runs two hundred to five hundred nanoseconds against a five microsecond movement.